reshmasundar18/VLSI-LAB-EXP-6/README.md

     i.Launch – ADE L(Analog Design Environment)
   b.Execute Setup—Simulation/directory/Host A new window opens
   c.Set the simulation window to spectre and click ok d.Execute Setup-Model Library.
-Anew window opens, Check of gpdk.scs as lib and section type as stat then press OK. e.Execute Analysis – Choose.
+Anew window opens, Check of gpdk.scs as lib and section type as
+    staRt then press OK.
+  e.Execute Analysis – Choose.
 A window opens. f.Select the type and set the specifications and press OK g.Execute Output s—to be plotted – Select on Schematic